DomiKamu/OhmerPrems/doc/KlokSpid_MkII-Specs.md

 - While **Output 8: master phase (M.PHASE) 0V/+10V ramp up @ tempo/freq.** option is enabled (from context menu), the output 8 can't be selected/edited, either from _Select Output_ page (its box is grayed) or by left mouse button click over its LED.
 If output 8 is the current/selected output when you enable this option from context menu, the output 7 becomes current/selected output, instead.
 Previous output 8 settings are restored when you disable this option.

-- READY FOR NEXT BETA 14 (FULLY OPERATIONAL): all settings for current (last selected) output can be copied to another output, by single operation, simply by using **COPY** menu item from output menu.
-When the copy is done, the "target" output becomes current (last selected) output, except if output 8, set as M.PHASE, was the target: in this case, "source" is staying current output.
+- All settings for current (last selected) output can be copied to another output, by single operation, just by using **COPY** menu item from output menu.
+When the copy is done, the "target" output becomes current (last selected) output, except if output 8 is already set as M.PHASE, was the target: in this case, "source" is staying current output.

 - **ANIMATION: HOW TO "COPY" OUTPUT SETTINGS, TO ANOTHER OUTPUT**